China's Tencent profit surges 89% as it rides gaming boom

 Its flagship game Honor of Kings reported a record 100 million daily active users in the first 10 months of 2020.

 Tencent made 38.5 billion yuan ($5.8 billion) profit for the three months through September.
-That was ahead of an analyst average estimate of 30.81 billion yuan, according to data from Refinitiv.
+That was ahead of an analyst average estimate of 30.81 billion yuan, data from Refinitiv showed.
 Revenue rose 29% to 125.4 billion yuan.

-The Chinese group has a solid pipeline of new games waiting to be released, including a recent testing launch of a mobile version of League of Legends in Asia.
+The Chinese group has a solid pipeline of new games waiting to be released, including a testing launch of a mobile version of League of Legends in Asia last month.

 Its shares closed 4.72% up, against a 0.22% decline in the Hang Seng index.